rafi-gemhar33/simple-it-loggger/README.md

 This is a simple project where I learned React.

-Here I used redux for state management.
+Here I used redux for state management also redux-thunk for async actions.

 ### **npm install**